SeanAndrie/Generative-QA-Bot-for-FTSC/README.md

-A generative question and answering chatbot I created in collaboration with my groupmates at Bath Spa University for our project for the Emerging Technologies module.
+A generative question and answer chatbot I created in collaboration with my groupmates at Bath Spa University for our project for the Emerging Technologies module.